Pre-School Zone

 Start an early reading habit through the Summer Reading Challenge

-The Challenge is open to families with children of all ages, including those in the early years.
+The Summer Reading Challenge encourages children to develop the habit of reading for pleasure, and is open to families with children of all ages, including those in the early years.
 In 2021, 38,296 children aged 0 to 3 took part, either online or through their local library.
+Scroll down to find out how you can join in.

 Our annual evaluation shows that the Summer Reading Challenge makes a huge difference to the children and families who take part, by helping children to read more often and enjoy doing so more, promoting confidence and improving wellbeing and family bonding.